WebAssembly/stack-switching/proposals/stack-switching/Explainer.md

 responsible for enqueuing the previous continuation (i.e., the one received as a payload) in the task list.

-As a minor complication, we need to encode the fact that the continuation switched to receives the current one as an argument in the type of the continuations handled by all scheduling logic.
-This means the type `$ct` must be recursive: a continuation of this type takes a value of type `(ref null $ct)` as a parameter.
+As a minor complication, we must encode the fact that the continuation switched to receives the current continuation as an argument in the type of the continuations handled by all scheduling logic.
+This means that the type `$ct` must be recursive: a continuation of this type takes a value of type `(ref null $ct)` as a parameter.
 In order to give the same type to continuations that have yielded execution (those created by `switch`) and those continuations that correspond to beginning the execution of a `$task_i` function (those created by `cont.new`), we add a `(ref null $ct)` parameter to all of the `$task_i` functions.
 Finally, observe that the event loop passes a null continuation to any continuation it resumes, indicating to the resumed continuation that there is no previous continuation to enqueue in the task list.